 Michael Martinez is majoring in Data Science at William & Mary.
 He is currently working for his Honors Thesis on developing Deep Learning models for Imaging Cherenkov Detectors (Spring 2024)

-Azizah is currently working on her MSc Thesis and is supervised by Z. Papandreou with the co-supervision of C. Fanelli.
+Azizah is working on her MSc Thesis and is supervised by Z. Papandreou with the co-supervision of C. Fanelli.
 The topic of her thesis is Machine Learning for PID of electromagnetic showers at the JEF experiment at Jefferson Lab.
+Her thesis has been defended on 6/7/2024

 Undergraduate Research Projects

-Lydia is currently working under the supervision of Dr. Fanelli on a Physics Research project (PHYS 451): ML/DL for imaging Cherenkov detectors (Fall 2023 and Spring 2024)
+Lydia is working under the supervision of Dr. Fanelli on a Physics Research project (PHYS 451): ML/DL for imaging Cherenkov detectors (Fall 2023 and Spring 2024).
+Her thesis has been defended on 5/6/2024

 Luke is a student of Data Science/Computer Science; he is collaborating with our group on Large Language Models for Physics (Spring 2024)